Overleaf premium features

 Real-time track changes

 The track changes mode lets you see exactly what has been changed by your collaborators, and allows you to accept or reject each individual change.
-The track changes feature is not available on projects owned by users of the Free or Personal plans.
+The availability of the track changes on your project depends on your plan.

 - Track Changes: Read More